 The best thing about Elon Musk is that he makes us dream big again.
-Musk, of course, is the billionaire behind Tesla and SpaceX.
+Musk, of course, is the billionaire and brilliant mind behind Tesla and SpaceX.

 Charlie Munger was asked a question about him at the 2014 Daily Journal Meeting and he replied: